Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 other linked state, for example.
 There is no reason to react to back-to-back updates of the state.
 Only the most recent state is relevant.

-The corresponding behavior in coroutines world is implemented by [ValueBroadcastChannel] that provides the same logic on top of coroutine channels directly, without going through the bridge to the reactive streams:
+The corresponding behavior in coroutines world is implemented by [ConflatedBroadcastChannel] that provides the same logic on top of coroutine channels directly, without going through the bridge to the reactive streams:

 <!--- INCLUDE
-import kotlinx.coroutines.experimental.channels.ValueBroadcastChannel
+import kotlinx.coroutines.experimental.channels.ConflatedBroadcastChannel
 import kotlinx.coroutines.experimental.channels.consumeEach
 import kotlinx.coroutines.experimental.launch
 import kotlinx.coroutines.experimental.runBlocking